 File gateways support the following storage classes of OSS buckets: Standard, Infrequent Access (IA), and Archive.
 File gateways do not support OSS buckets for which back-to-origin routing is configured.

-We recommend that you do not associate a gateway with an Archive bucket.
-If files that are written from a file gateway to OSS are infrequently modified, we recommend that you store the files in a Standard or IA bucket first and configure a lifecycle rule that changes the storage class of the files to Archive or Cold Archive.
+We recommend that you never associate a gateway with an Archive bucket.
+If files written from a file gateway to OSS are expected to be infrequently modified, we recommend that you store the files in a Standard or IA bucket first and move them to Archive or Cold Archive by using a lifecycle rule.
 This reduces unnecessary restoration operations and optimizes storage costs and efficiency.

 When a client writes a file to a file gateway, the gateway records at least two actions: writing the file and setting the file modification time.
 The gateway merges the two actions where possible.
 However, the gateway may still initiate multiple operations on the object to the bucket where the object is stored.
 The CopyObject operation is called to store the file modification time as a piece of metadata of the object in the bucket.
 If the object is an Archive or Cold Archive object, this operation requires object restoration, which takes some time to complete.
 This increases the time required for object uploads and can even cause upload failures if not enough time is left to upload data from the cache.